Skip to content

 Note that you must run this query from a remote computer, and NOT by running it from within the SQL Server machine itself (i.e. opening SSMS while inside a Remote Desktop session).

-If it says NTLM, that means you did something wrong and/or missed a step and/or executed the query from within the SQL Server machine itself instead of remotely.
+If it says NTLM in auth_scheme, that means you did something wrong and/or missed a step and/or executed the query from within the SQL Server machine itself instead of remotely.

 3. Enable Resource-Based Kerberos Constrained Delegation between the two servers